Tim Cobb: Performance career

 Cobb has had invitations to perform in the World Orchestra for Peace created by Solti (subsequently led by Maestro Valery Gergiev), and in Japan as principal bass of the new "super orchestra," a gathering of musicians from major orchestras around the world.
-He was recently appointed principal bass of the Mostly Mozart Festival Orchestra led by Maestro Gerard Schwarz (currently by Louis Langree).
+He was appointed principal bass of the New York Philharmonic in May of 2014.
 He is solo bassist for the Harmonie Ensemble, a New York–based woodwind ensemble, as well as the solo bassist for the St. Barth's International Music Festival, St. Barthelemy, French West Indies, where he performs for a week in January each year.
 He appeared in Ainay-le-Vieil, France, performing with the American Chamber Ensemble, and has also performed at Bargemusic, the Bridgehampton Festival, Caramoor, the Boston Chamber Music Society, the Lyric Chamber Music Society, the New Jersey Chamber Music Society, Mostly Mozart, La Musica Festival, the Sarasota Music Festival, the Great Performers at Lincoln Center series, and the Chamber Music Society of Lincoln Center.
 For three years, Cobb was the solo bassist for the Marlboro Music Festival and has toured with Musicians from Marlboro.
 Cobb has also collaborated with the Emerson Quartet, the Guarneri Quartet, the Moscow and St. Lawrence Quartets, and the Eroica Trio.

 Cobb has recorded for Deutsche Grammophon, Decca, Sony, and Music & Arts labels.
 He is active as a studio musician in New York, recording numerous soundtracks for movies, television, songs, and advertisements featured nationally and internationally.

 Each December, Cobb has been coaching the bass of the New York String Orchestra Seminar at Carnegie Hall.
-In June 2011, he joined the Sarasota Music Festival to perform as well as to coach chamber music featuring the bass.
+He participated in the recording of "Bottesini: Concerto for 2 Double Basses & Piano; Duet 2; Passioni Amorosi; Rossini Fantasia", released in September 2010.
+American Record Guide commended his performance, alongside another bass player on the record, Thomas Martin.
+The next June, he joined the Sarasota Music Festival to perform as well as to coach chamber music featuring the bass.
 In early 2000s, Cobb was invited to give a master class and recital at the Tokyo University of the Arts in Japan, San Francisco Conservatory of Music, and Northwestern University's School of Music.
 Cobb is part of the faculty of YOA Orchestra of the Americas.